coatyio/coaty-website/collections/_pages/nutshell.md

 At its core, Coaty offers a standardized set of event-based communication patterns for Coaty agents to talk to each other by one-way/two-way and one-to-many/many-to-many communication flows without the need to know about each other.
-Subject of communication is domain-specific data based on a typed, extensible object model.
+Subject of communication is domain-specific data based on a simple, extensible typed object model.
 Thereby, objects in a distributed system can be shared (Advertise, Channel), discovered (Discover-Resolve), queried (Query-Retrieve), as well as modified and persisted (Update-Complete).
 Moreover, remote operations targeted at multiple executing agents can be requested (Call-Return).

 We think collaborative applications often have a natural need for such powerful forms of interaction.
 Restricting interaction to strongly coupled one-to-one